Sannai-Maruyama Archaeological Site

 How long should I spend at Sannai-Maruyama?

-Plan 1.5-2 hours to see the main outdoor site with reconstructed pit dwellings and the iconic six-pillar structure, plus the museum.
+Plan 1.5-2 hours to see the main outdoor site — reconstructed pit dwellings and the reconstructed six-pillar timber structure that has become the symbol of the site — plus the museum.
 Guided tours (free, reservation recommended) take about 1 hour and offer deeper insight into Jomon culture.

 How do I get to Sannai-Maruyama from Shin-Aomori Station?